GaryHilares/Rubber-Numbers/docs/CONTRIBUTING.md

 - Graph visualization.
 <!-- /ProjectDependant -->

-Any contribution out of the scope should be strongly discussed and approved in the Discord server.
+Any contribution out of this scope should be strongly discussed and approved in the Discord server.

 ## Ways to contribute
 ### Pull requests